hannseman/homebridge-mi-hygrothermograph/README.md

 This identifier can be found using MacOS tools like [Bluetooth Explorer](https://developer.apple.com/bluetooth/).
 One can also run Homebridge with debug-mode enabled by using `homebridge -D` and then watch the logs for the string "Discovered peripheral" and fetch the value under `Id`.
 Use this identifier as `address` in the configuration file.

+You also need to make sure that `node` is allowed to use Bluetooth.
+This can be configured in the MacOS Security & Privacy panel.
+See [this issue](https://github.com/hannseman/homebridge-mi-hygrothermograph/issues/127) for more details.

 ### Timeout
 If the accessory has not received an updated value from the sensor within the specified timeout it will inform Homekit